blizzard-blue/dotcomics/README.md

 git commit -m "message"
 ```

-Push your commit - from your branch `master` to the remote `origin`
+Push your commit - from your branch `build1` to the remote `origin`
 ```
-git push origin master
+git push origin build1
 ```

 Show changes between commits